ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Methodology

 \custompara{Decoding-Time Algorithm} refers to a technique that modifies a language model (LM) output distribution at inference time as a means to improve generation quality and control without training.
-DExperts~\cite{liu-etal-2021-dexperts} first proposes to steer the output of an LM toward desirable attributes, such as reducing toxicity and controlling sentiment, with a pair of \textit{expert} and \textit{anti-expert} LMs, encouraging safe continuation and penalizing toxic completions.
-Contrastive Decoding~\cite{li-etal-2023-contrastive} improves open-ended text generation quality by contrasting the predictions of a large \textit{expert} LM against those of a small \textit{amateur} LM.
+DExperts~\citep{liu-etal-2021-dexperts} first proposes to steer the output of an LM toward desirable attributes, such as reducing toxicity and controlling sentiment, with a pair of \textit{expert} and \textit{anti-expert} LMs, encouraging safe continuation and penalizing toxic completions.
+Contrastive Decoding~\citep{li-etal-2023-contrastive} improves open-ended text generation quality by contrasting the predictions of a large \textit{expert} LM against those of a small \textit{amateur} LM.
 The intuition behind this is that if both a big and small model are likely to produce an undesirable token (\eg, a generic, repetitive word), that token score is suppressed, whereas tokens favored by the expert but not the amateur are boosted.
-DoLa~\cite{chuang2024dola} targets the pervasive issue of LLM hallucinations -- generating text not supported by factual knowledge.
-It obtains the next-token distribution by contrasting the later layers of the model against its earlier layers, essentially subtracting or down-weighting the contributions of lower-layer representations.
 We include additional related work in \S\ref{sec:related_work}.
 In contrast to these approaches, our motivation lies in transferring the reasoning abilities of a small visual reasoner, which is orthogonal to their goals and contributions.

-\section{\MODEL: Next-Token-Prediction with Test-time Guidance}
+\subsection{\MODEL: Next-Token-Prediction with Test-time Guidance}